reactive-streams/reactive-streams-jvm/README.md

 ***The Technology Compatibility Kit (TCK)*** is a standard test suite for conformance testing of implementations.

 Implementations are free to implement additional features not covered by the specification as long as they conform to the API requirements and pass the tests in the TCK.

-#### Comparison with related technologies ####

-In contrast to reactive streams described in this document, a Future represents exactly one element (or a failure) that is produced asynchronosly while streams can provide a potentially unbounded number of elements.

-Compared to Rx, the SPI described here prescribes a mandatory, non-blocking way to handle back-pressure and requires the processing of an element by a dowstream component to be dispatched asynchronously.

-Iteratees are an abstraction used for consuming a stream, often for parsing it.
-In this sense they are not a stream transformation or combination tool in themselves.

 ### API Components ###